Authored by the expert who managed and guided the team behind the Italy Property Pack

 Does a property price drop look likely in Milan as of 2026?

-The single macro factor that would most increase the odds of a price drop in Milan is a sharp rise in mortgage rates, because higher monthly payments would squeeze affordability for the many buyers who rely on financing.
+The macro factor that would most increase the odds of a price drop in Milan is a rise in mortgage costs, because Milan apartment prices are high and monthly payments are already heavy for local buyers.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Milan.